Community health events

 Look good, feel better

 This free program teaches beauty techniques to women with cancer to help them combat appearance-related side effects of treatment.
-Participants receive a bag of cosmetics donated by major manufacturers as well as instruction and suggestions for wig care and head coverings.
+Participants receive a bag of cosmetics donated by major manufacturers as well as instruction and suggestions for wigs and head coverings.
 The class is taught by a licensed cosmetologist.
 Classes are held the third Monday of the month at the Howard County General Hospital Wellness Center in the Medical Pavilion, 10710 Charter Drive in Columbia.
-For information or registration, call the American Cancer Society, 888-535-4555.
+For information or registration, call the American Cancer Society, Registration: 888-535-4555.

 The Greater Chesapeake and Potomac Blood Services Region of the American Red Cross is requesting blood donations.
 Eligible donors can call 800-GIVE-LIFE to schedule an appointment.
 Platelet donors should call 800-272-2123.